Marianadonabella/project3_spotify/README.md

 ## Content

 In this repository you'll find:
-- Folder "code": notebooks with the coding process.
-The one with the final and ready to go model is the one called "main"
+- Folder "code": notebook with the coding process
 - Folder "extra materials": presentation document and video with demonstration of the recommender